telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 Consider the following rules when bypassing a domain:

 - All endpoints added through **Bypass** option are part of the operating system bypass list until the [Fiddler Everywhere proxy captures system traffic]({%slug capture-traffic-get-started%}#system-capturing).
-- All endpoints added through **Bypass** option will be explicitly bypassed when the [Fiddler Everywhere proxy uses preconfigured browser capturing]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).
+- All endpoints added through **Bypass** option will be explicitly bypassed when the [Fiddler Everywhere proxy uses independent browser capturing]({%slug capture-traffic-get-started%}#independent-browser-capturing).
 - You can remove added endpoints from the bypass list through [**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%}).
 - You can manually add more endpoints to the bypass list through [**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%}) or through the **Live Traffic** context menu.
-- Toggling off the [Fiddler Everywhere system capturing]({%slug capture-traffic-get-started%}#system-capturing) removes Fiddler Everywhere as a system proxy and effectively clears the operating system bypass list set by Fiddler Everywhere.
-Note that the Fiddler Everywhere bypass list ([**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%})) will remain unchanged and applicable for [preconfigured browser capturing]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).
+- Toggling off the [Fiddler Everywhere system capturing]({%slug capture-traffic-get-started%}#system-capturing) removes Fiddler Everywhere as a system proxy and clears the operating system bypass list set by Fiddler Everywhere.
+Note that the Fiddler Everywhere bypass list ([**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%})) will remain unchanged and applicable for [independent browser capturing]({%slug capture-traffic-get-started%}#independent-browser-capturing).
-- Closing the Fiddler Everywhere application resets the system proxy and effectively clears the operating system bypass list set by Fiddler Everywhere.
-Note that the Fiddler Everywhere bypass list ([**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%})) will remain unchanged and applicable for [preconfigured browser capturing]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).
+- Closing the Fiddler Everywhere application resets the system proxy and clears the operating system bypass list set by Fiddler Everywhere.
+Note that the Fiddler Everywhere bypass list ([**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%})) will remain unchanged and applicable for [independent browser capturing]({%slug capture-traffic-get-started%}#independent-browser-capturing).
-- The **Bypass** option is inactive and not applicable for [HTTP CONNECT tunnels](https://textslashplain.com/2015/11/19/understanding-connect-tunnels/), and localhost addresses (e.g., localhost, 127.0.0.1, ::1).
+- The **Bypass** option is inactive and not applicable for [HTTP CONNECT tunnels](https://textslashplain.com/2015/11/19/understanding-connect-tunnels/), and localhost addresses (for example, localhost, 127.0.0.1, ::1).